davetron5000/wtf-is-a-webpack/markdown/testing.md

 !SH rm spec/karma.conf.js

-!ADD_TO spec/karma.conf.js
+!CREATE_FILE spec/karma.conf.js
 module.exports = function(config) {
   config.set({

-    basePath: '',
     frameworks: ['jasmine'],
     files: [
       '**/*.spec.js'
     ],
-    exclude: [
-    ],
     preprocessors: {
       '**/*.spec.js': [ 'webpack' ]
     },
     webpack: require('../webpack.config.js'),
-    reporters: ['progress'],
-    port: 9876,
-    colors: true,
-    logLevel: config.LOG_INFO,
-    autoWatch: true,
-    browsers: ['PhantomJS'],
+    browsers: ['PhantomJS']
-    singleRun: false,
-    concurrency: Infinity
   })
 }
-!END ADD_TO
+!END CREATE_FILE

 And wouldn't you know it, it works!

 !SH $(yarn bin)/karma start spec/karma.conf.js  --single-run

-To be honest, I'm fairly amazed that this actually worked, but we can now run unit tests, which is great.
+To be honest, I'm fairly amazed that this actually worked with the small amount of configuration we've provided.
+Take that Medium think pieces!

 The main thing to note here is the `webpack:` key in our Karma configuration file.
 Our use of `require` is essentially the same as if we copy and pasted our Webpack configuration into our Karma configuration.
 Re-using